Last Friday we visited our relatives down south in Portsmouth we had a great time there, we went with the kids. We returned back on Tuesday afternoon.

 I even went near the bird but it bird didn’t even move this baffled us even more.
 My husband decided to look around our garden.

 We Discovered One Baby Bird

-My husband walked around the garden and saw one baby bird sitting comfortable in one of the bags we planted potatoes.
+My husband walked around the garden and saw one baby bird sitting comfortably in one of the bags we planted potatoes.
 It was alive and moving.
 See if you can spot it in the photo we took below.

 We were all emotional as we now realised that the bird on the fence was the mother of the baby.
 Even my kids had tears in their eyes.

 We decided to look for advice about our situation.
-According to The RSPB advice on baby birds we should not move these chick to a new location it can reduce its chances of long-term survival.
+According to The RSPB advice on baby birds, we should not move these chick to a new location it can reduce its chances of long-term survival.